 - a) All teams must provide an inspection record from their local Authority Having Jurisdiction or an approved third-party inspector that demonstrates compliance with the Solar Decathlon Building Code and, as applicable, locally adopted codes.
-Inspections are expected to occur throughout the construction process and must be completed for a team to be eligible to compete in the Build Challenge Event. - b) Each team shall be required to provide an ADA-compliant accessible tour-route through its house, inspected by a qualified professional prior to public exhibit.
-The entire home does not need to be accessible. - c) Additional random inspections for compliance may take place throughout the Build Challenge Event. - d) The Build Challenge Manager shall check each team's inspection status, as indicated on the team's official inspection card, to determine which houses are eligible to participate in the contests.
-All final inspections shall be passed by the deadline indicated on the Build Challenge calendar, which is available on the Groups.io Project Site.
-Failure to pass inspections by the required deadline may disqualify a team for participation in the Build Challenge Event and is considered a rules violation.
-A team must have passed inspections by the conclusion of the inspector's workday for a team to be eligible to participate in the following day's contests, which officially start at midnight.
+Inspections are expected to occur throughout the construction process and must be completed for a team to be eligible to compete in Build Challenge Events. - b) Each team shall be required to provide an ADA-compliant accessible tour-route through its house, inspected by a qualified professional prior to public exhibit.
+The entire home does not need to be accessible. - c) The Build Challenge Manager shall check each team's inspection status to determine which houses are eligible to participate in the contests.
+All final inspections shall be passed by the deadline indicated on the Groups.io Project Site.
+Failure to pass inspections by the required deadline may disqualify a team for participation in Competition Event and is considered a rules violation.
+A team must have passed inspections to be eligible to participate in the contests.